 - MOR: Mortality: Share of household members (by age group) that passed away each week / two weeks / month / since March 2019 - COV0: Indicator for covid-19 infection from self-reported symptoms: We use the existing public health literature to combine self-reported symptoms into a measure of covid-19 probability.
-If we are able to obtain longitudinal data from other contexts containing both self-reported symptoms and actual test results, we will use a machine-learning classification algorithm on that sample, and use the best-predictor on our self-reported symptoms. - COV1: Sum of "yes" responses in 7.1 - COV2: Date of onset of symptoms: surveydate 7.1a - COV3: Current symptoms dummy: 7.1b - COV4: Current symptoms dummy for other members: 7.2a - COV6: Indicator if visited the hospital in the past 30 days.
-7.4 - COV7: Number of visits to prenatal care.
-7.7b. - COV8: Water.
-Dummy if 7.9c reports negative change ("There is less water available", "I have to travel farther to obtain drinking water", "I have to pay more money for drinking water", or "The new source of water is dirtier")
+If we are able to obtain longitudinal data from other contexts containing both self-reported symptoms and actual test results, we will use a machine-learning classification algorithm on that sample, and use the best-predictor on our self-reported symptoms. - COV1: Sum of "yes" responses in 7.1 - COV2: Date of onset of symptoms: surveydate 7.1a - COV3: Current symptoms dummy: 7.1b - COV4: Current symptoms dummy for other members: 7.2a - COV5: (for 50% sampe) Pre-existing condition and symptoms: members of households indicated with 7.1 and 7.2 cross-checked with 7.3.who - COV6: Hospital visits.
+7.4 - COV7: Prenatal care.
+Dummy for 7.7b below threshold. - COV8: Water.
+Dummy if 7.9c reports negative change ("There is less water available", "I have to travel farther to obtain drinking water", "I have to pay more money for drinking water", or "The new source of water is dirtier") - CESD: sum of (non-refused) answers 6.6-6.17, correctly indexed so that negative outcomes correspond to higher values - For respondents with the shorter module: CESDa: sum of the (non-refused) answers 6.1-6.5